-In 1880, Casement began his career as a civil servant in the British Colonial Service, which would lay the foundation for his future involvement in politics.
-He was assigned to various locations, including Africa and South America, where he witnessed first hand the brutalities of colonialism.
+he witnessed first hand the brutalities of colonialism.
 These experiences fuelled his passion for justice and human rights, shaping his future actions.
 During his time in Africa, Casement exposed the atrocities committed against indigenous people by the Belgian authorities in the Congo Free State.
-His report, known as the Casement Report, brought international attention to the horrific human rights abuses, resulting in international condemnation of the Belgian colonial rule.
-Casement's activism continued when he turned his attention to his homeland.
+His report, known as the Casement Report, brought international attention to the horrific human rights abuses, resulting in ed, His story int is one of bravery, passion, and controversy, making him a fascinating and controversial figure in Irish history. international condemnation of the Belgian colonial rule. d Casement's activism continued history. to his homeland.
 Inspired by the Irish Nationalist movement, he became increasingly involved in politics.
-He joined the Gaelic League, an organisation dedicated to promoting Irish language and culture, and later became a member of the Irish Republican Brotherhood.

-As Casement became more involved in Irish politics, his allegiance to the British government Casement relaxing in became more the Congo strained; his disillusionment with British imperialism and growing support for Irish independence would culminate in him becoming involved at a pivotal point in our island's history.
+He In 1880, Casement began his career as a civil servant in the British Colonial Service, joined the Gaelic League, an organisation dedicated to promoting Irish language and culture, and later became a member of the Irish Republican Brotherhood.
+As Casement became more involved in Irish politics, his allegiance to the British government became more strained; his disillusionment with British imperialism and growing support for Irish independence would culminate in him becoming involved at a pivotal point in our island's history.